averycrespi/yovec/README.md

 ## What is Yovec?

 Yovec is a specialized language for working with vectors (arrays of numbers).

-Vectors are useful in Starbase for navigation and targeting.
+Vectors are extremely useful in [Starbase](https://starbasegame.com/) for navigation and targeting.

 ## Why should I use Yovec?

 #### Simplicity

 Complex YOLOL code can be difficult to understand.

 Yovec has simple, declarative syntax that's friendly to beginners.

 ```
 // Reads like English